Abiy/distGatling/gatling-uber-example/readme.md

 If you have  parameters then run:

-mvn gatling:execute -DsimulationClass=com.walmart.store.gatling.simulation.BasicSimulation -Dusers=5 -Dramp=1
+mvn gatling:execute -DsimulationClass=com.alh.store.gatling.simulation.BasicSimulation -Dusers=5 -Dramp=1

 Note: Change then parameters accordingly
 The properties in the file resources/application.properties can be overridden by passing it as system properties.